ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_manticoin.md

 ## Overview

-In this tutorial, we are taking a deeper look at what it takes to utilize the CORE API to create a simple multiplayer game.
+In this tutorial, we are taking a deeper look at what it takes to utilize the Core API to create a simple multiplayer game.

 * **Completion Time:** ~30 minutes
 * **Knowledge Level:** No prior knowledge of Lua